Chapter 6: modern Vulkan

 D.1.
 Timeline semaphores

-Timeline semaphores are a generalization of semaphores (the GPU-GPU synchronization primitive) and of fences (the CPU-GPU synchronization primitive).
-They are an extension of semaphores, and we create them by passing a VkSemaphoreTypeCreateInfo structure with field semaphoreType set to VK_SEMAPHORE_TYPE_TIMELINE via VkSemaphoreCreateInfo's pNext chain.
+To create a timeline semaphore, we pass a VkSemaphoreTypeCreateInfo structure with field semaphoreType set to VK_SEMAPHORE_TYPE_TIMELINE via VkSemaphoreCreateInfo's pNext chain.
 Note that the type of timeline semaphores remains VkSemaphore.

 D.2.
 Synchronization 2

 Synchronization 2 improves pipeline barriers, events, image layout transitions and queue submissions.
 It does all of this through the introduction of the VkDependencyInfo structure, which centralizes all barrier information.
-It defines new constructs that make use of this representation:
+The Vulkan guide contains a page with more information on the topic.
+Synchronization 2 also introduces constructs that make use of this structure:

 E. Indirect rendering

-Indirect rendering is a generalization of instancing where the meshes can differ (it is of course not as efficient as bona fide instancing, but it still gives us a way of rendering multiple objects via a single draw call).
-The trick is that the mesh data lives in the same single buffer (the one tied when we emit the indirect draw call), and that we provide the draw call arguments indirectly via a VkBuffer object (which we could generate from the GPU: this technique enables a form of GPU-directed rendering; it is possible to go even further).
+Indirect rendering is a generalization of instancing where the meshes are allowed to differ (it is of course not as efficient as bona fide instancing, but it still gives us a way of rendering multiple objects via a single draw call, and each draw call incurs a cost).
+The trick is that the mesh data for all the objects is located in the same buffer (the one tied when we emit the indirect draw call), and that we provide the draw call arguments indirectly via a VkBuffer object (which we could generate from the GPU: this technique enables a form of GPU-directed rendering; it is possible to go even further).
 Indirect rendering is core since Vulkan 1.2.
-We can access this functionality through commands such as vkCmdDrawIndirect.
-As vkCmdDraw takes four uint32_t arguments, we should fill our buffer with groups of four such values (had we used vkCmdDrawIndexedIndirect instead, it would be five).
+We can access this functionality through commands such as vkCmdDrawIndirect (as vkCmdDraw takes four uint32_t arguments, we should fill our command buffer with groups of four uint32_t; if we were using vkCmdDrawIndexedIndirect instead, it would be five).
+The mesh data itself is still stored in the buffers bound via vkCmdBindIndexBuffers/vkCmdBindVertexBuffers.

 Khronos has a sample related to this technique.
 There is also this great video by Aurailus, and this vkguide.dev page.